-ADRIC designations allow our members to convey their level of experience and skill to prospective users of their services based on an objective third party assessment.
+ADRIC designations allow those holding them to convey their level of experience and skill to prospective users of their services based on an objective third party assessment.

-Users of ADR services or lawyers and other professionals referring clients feel confident knowing that when they choose an ADR professional with a designation granted by ADRIC they are choosing an individual whose performance has been reviewed and assessed by a committee of senior and respected practitioners who have verified that the professional is working at a particular level.
+Users of ADR services, lawyers and other professionals referring clients feel confident when they choose an ADR professional with a designation granted by ADRIC because they are choosing an individual whose performance has been reviewed and assessed by a committee of senior and respected practitioners who have verified that the professional is working at a particular level.

-Members with appropriate training and some practice experience can apply for the Qualified Mediator (Q.Med) and the Qualified Arbitrator (Q.Arb) designations, which indicate they have been judged to be practicing at an entry level.
+Members with the minimum training and practice experience can apply for a Qualified designation, which indicates they have been judged as able to practice and continue learning at an entry level.

-There are a number of fees to apply for and maintain a designation:
+There are several fees to apply for and maintain a designation:

 - a one-time designation application fee to your affiliate;

 - designation maintenance dues to ADRIC to be paid annually on January 1st;

 - of course, there is also an annual membership fee payable to your affiliate.

 To learn more about each designation and for national forms, click on the links below: